vl4ds/Documentation/ref-docs/zigbee-ref.rst

 ===================== =========== ==========
 Fingerprint Attribute Type        Value
 ===================== =========== ==========
 deviceJoinName        ``String``  Overrides the device type name when pairing.
-This allows the developer to customize the device name while joining a Zigbee device.
+This allows the developer to customize the device name while joining a ZigBee device.
 ===================== =========== ==========

 ----